Pressure Reference Factor Solution

 Variables Used

-Distance above the Bottom - (Measured in Meter) - Distance above the Bottom expressing the local fluid velocity component.
+Distance above the Bottom - (Measured in Meter) - Distance above the Bottom directly influences the magnitude of pressure exerted by the overlying water column on submerged structures or sediments.

-Wavelength - (Measured in Meter) - Wavelength is the distance between two successive crests or troughs of a wave.
+Wavelength - (Measured in Meter) - Wavelength is the distance between successive peaks or troughs of a wave.
+It is crucial in understanding the behavior of waves, particularly in relation to subsurface pressure.

 STEP 1: Convert Input(s) to Base Unit